Freshman Admissions Requirements

 SAT and/or ACT score reports

-UNF requires all applicants for freshman admission to submit either SAT or ACT scores.
+UNF requires all applicants for freshman admission to submit either SAT or ACT scores for admission consideration.

-To have SAT or ACT scores sent to the University of North Florida, contact College Board at www.collegeboard.org or (888) 630-9305.
-To have ACT scores sent, contact American College Testing Program at www.act.org or (319) 337-1313.
+To have SAT scores sent to the University of North Florida, contact College Board.
+To have ACT scores sent, contact American College Testing (ACT) Program.

 UNF's SAT code is 5490 and ACT code is 0711.

-The first administration of the Redesigned SAT was in March 2016.
-UNF will accept scores for both versions of the SAT exam for all future terms; those exams taken prior to March 2016 and those taken after that date.
-We will continue to use your highest subscore from all tests (also known as your superscore) for both admission and scholarship decisions.
-We will only superscore on the same version of the exam; we will not mix scores from the two versions.
+The first administration of the Redesigned SAT (rSAT) was in March 2016.
+UNF will accept scores for both versions of the SAT exam.
+Multiple scores are accepted, and the best subsection scores will be considered (also known as your superscore).
+We will only superscore on the same version of the SAT exam; we will not mix scores from the two versions.

-Beginning Spring 2017, UNF will not require the essay section of the SAT or the ACT for either admission or scholarship decisions.
+As of spring 2017, UNF no longer requires the essay section of the SAT or the ACT for either admission or scholarship decisions.

 Home school and G.E.D. students

 Home school students must submit transcripts indicating course title, semester, grade and awarded credit for all academic courses.
-Official SAT/ACT scores and official transcripts from accelerated mechanisms are also required.
-Students who received a G.E.D. must submit evidence of passing scores on the subtests of the G.E.D. exams and a G.E.D. diploma, in addition to official SAT or ACT score reports.
+Students who received a G.E.D. must submit evidence of passing scores on the subtests of the G.E.D. exams and a G.E.D. diploma.

 State academic standards